Authorize your email senders

 How to Create an SPF Record for Your Domain

 Creating an SPF record is straightforward with our free SPF generator.
-Select your email platform (Google Workspace, Microsoft 365, or Zoho Mail), add any custom IP addresses for your own mail servers, and choose your policy.
+Select providers that require root-domain SPF includes, add any custom IP addresses for your own mail servers, optionally add provider-specific includes from official docs, and choose your policy.
 The tool automatically builds a valid SPF record that you can copy and paste into your DNS settings.

 Frequently Asked Questions